Evil West: Synopsis

-After increasing the Gauntlet's power, Jesse is confronted by Harrow, who has discovered they have kept William alive in violation of protocol - he orders him to kill William.
+Returning to Calico, Jesse is confronted by Harrow, who has discovered they have kept William alive in violation of protocol, and orders him to kill William.
 When Jesse and the rest of the Calico cell refuse, Harrow leaves, promising to withdraw the US government's support.
-Jesse then reunites with Edgar (who is surprised to see Jesse alive after the incident in Dickinson), and learn from their vampire informant Chester that Felicity is planning to attack Washington D.C.
+Jesse then reunites with Edgar, and learn from their vampire informant Chester that Felicity is planning to attack Washington D.C.
 Chester also warns them that the cure they used on William is only temporary, and will not stop him from eventually turning.
-Jesse and Edgar rush back to Calico, but arrive to find out that William had turned in their absence, killed several members of the Calico cell, and then fled.
+Jesse and Edgar rush back to Calico, but arrive to find out that William had turned in their absence, killed several members of the Calico cell- including their engineer Virgil, and then fled.
 Realizing his father is too far gone, Jesse promises to hunt William down.

 Jesse follows William's trail to Felicity's base in Persephone, where he reluctantly kills him.
 He then proceeds to Felicity's headquarters in Carmine City, where she is using the local bank to finance her activities.
 While Felicity is already gone, Jesse recaptures D'Abano, who under interrogation reveals Felicity has already left to ambush President Grover Cleveland so she can turn him.
 Jesse and his friends follow Felicity.
 While his friends secure President Cleveland, Jesse confronts Felicity and manages to kill her.

 Emilia informs President Cleveland of how Harrow has been abusing his position for profit, leading to his arrest and dismissal.
 President Cleveland then promises to reinstate the Rentier Institute and give it his full backing.
 Knowing that the war against the Sanguisuge is far from over, Jesse and Emilia begin to come up with ideas to rebuild and reform the Rentier Institute.

-Development
+Development and release

-Evil West was developed by Polish studio Flying Wild Hog, the developer of the Shadow Warrior series.
+Evil West was developed by Polish studio Flying Wild Hog.
 The game's combo system was inspired by the Devil May Cry series, while the third-person perspective and melee combat were inspired by 2018's God of War.

-Flying Wild Hog and publisher Focus Entertainment first announced their partnership in September 2020.
-The game was officially announced at The Game Awards 2020.
+Flying Wild Hog and publisher Focus Entertainment announced their partnership in September 2020.
+The game was announced at The Game Awards 2020.
 The game was initially set to be released on 20 September 2022 for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, but was later delayed to 22 November 2022.

 Reception

-Evil West received "mixed or average" reviews, according to review aggregator Metacritic.
+Evil West received "mixed or average" reviews from critics for the PC and PS5 versions, while the Xbox Series X/S version received "generally favorable" reviews, according to review aggregator website Metacritic.